pnm1231/paycorp-sampath-vault/README.md

-# Paycorp-Sampath-Vault (Laravel)
+# Paycorp Sampath IPG for Laravel

-Paycorp-Sampath-Vault is a php package for making payment using Sampath bank Payment Gateway in Laravel and PHP Projects.
-This uses the PHP library of Sampath bank.
-In this package you can make:
+Paycorp Sampath IPG is a Laravel package for making payment using Sampath Bank Payment Gateway through Paycorp.
+In this package you can accept:

-  - Redirect Page Payment
+  - Redirect Page Payments
-  - Realtime Payment
+  - Realtime Payments
-  - Tokanized Payments
+  - Tokenized Payments

-# Features!
+# Features

   - Using with composer
-  - Easy intergration
+  - Easy integration
   - Compatible with Laravel

 # Requirements

 > PHP >= 5.6
 > OpenSSL >= 1.0.1
-> CUrl >= 7.34
+> curl >= 7.34
 > Composer

 # Usage